boennecd/dynamichazard/cran-comments.md

 I am not sure how to deal with pdf size warning on travis-ci.
 Would you recommend that a pre-build the vignette and add the pdfs?

 Further, I cannot get rid of the note in regard to the description

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Updated the Description such that I got rid of the previous note.
+Further, I have cited the papers that the package is based on

+* Got rid of the compiler warnings.
+Though, I could not get my compiler on Windows or Travis-ci to yield the warnings.
+What flags do you use to build with?
+I figure you should not get the warnings now as I have removed the tab characathers and added END DO statements